futrime/lip/docs/en/tooth_json_file_reference.md

 Declares the tooth's tooth path, which is the tooth's unique identifier (when combined with the tooth version number).

+### Syntax

+Generally, tooth path should be in the form of a lowercased URL without protocol prefix (e.g. github.com/liteldev/liteloaderbds).

+Only lowercase letters, numbers, dashes, underlines, dots and slashes [a-z0-9-_./] are allowed.

 ### Examples

 ```json